gnieboer/tsp-redesign/_funds/L-income.md

   five_yr: "-"
   ten_yr: "-"
   lifetime: "-"
-summary_update: 12/31/2018
+summary_update: 12/31/2019
 summary_details:
-  assets: $109.3 billion
+  assets: $136.5 billion
   as_of_year: 2019
   gross_expense:  .053
   net_expense:    .042
   other_expense:  .001
   benchmark_index: Dow Jones U.S. Completion TSM Index | www.djindexes.com
   asset_manager: BlackRock Institutional Trust Company, N.A
-top_ten_update: 12/31/2018
+top_ten_update:
 top_ten_holdings:
-  - name: Tesla Motors Inc.
-    abbr: TSLA
-  - name: Las Vegas Sands Corp.
-    abbr: LVS
 additional_info: |
   The L Income Fund is designed to produce current income if you are already receiving money from your TSP account through monthly payments or if you plan to withdraw or to begin withdrawing from your account before 2019.
 The asset allocations are based on the investment consultant’s assumptions regarding future investment returns, inflation, economic growth, and interest rates.
 We review these assumptions at least annually to determine whether changes to the allocations are warranted.

   Remember, however, that expected risk and return are based on assumptions about future economic conditions and investment performance.
 There is no guaranteed rate of return for any period, either short-term or long-term.
-For the fund’s historical returns, visit [Share Price History](/fund-performance/share-price-history/).
+For the fund’s historical returns, visit [Share Price History]({{ site.baseurl }}/fund-performance/share-price-history/).
 Past performance does not guarantee future results.
 risks: |
   When you invest in the L Funds, you are subject to the investment risks associated with the G, F, C, S, and I funds.
 Your account is not guaranteed against loss.
 The L Funds can have periods of gain and loss, just as the individual TSP funds do.
 risk_level: low